John Daggett The Dark Knight Rises

 Historical Context of Corporate Corruption

-Essential Concepts: use and Manipulation
+Essential Concepts: put to work and Manipulation

 Daggett as a Foil to Bruce Wayne